A Beautiful City

 What harm is there in trusting in His promises?
 After all, in this life, we trust so much less?
-We trust that we can do things independently, but do we?
-We trust that people will not disappoint.
+We trust we can do things independently, but do we?
+We trust people will not disappoint.
 However, we should understand that they will.
 We love the people in their imperfections because loving one another means sharing the same grace given to us.
 Still, we can be very stingy in our deliverance of grace to others.

 If you were to take this leap, a true leap of faith, you would never be alone.
 You would share in His abundant grace, encouraging others, always leading those lost back to the golden path leading to Christ, who is more significant than any OZ.

 God makes all things possible in our tomorrow, and today’s, using everything in every circumstance.
 That may be hard to believe, but it’s true, even the tough stuff allows for a purpose, and one day not too long from now, we'll look back and see the many blessings.